Andreas-aa/hit-bounce-detection/README.md

-# Hit & Bounce Detection
+🎾 # Hit & Bounce Detection from Ball Trajectories

 This project detects **ball hits** and **bounces** from 2D trajectory data using: